Artemis 1 was the first stage of a series of missions designed to send humans to the moon as part of the Artemis

-That year, the first scientific hand-held calculator was released; today we carry more computing power in our pocket than that which safely guided the Apollo astronauts to the moon and back.
+That year, the first scientific hand-held calculator was released; today we carry more computing power in our pockets than that which safely guided the Apollo astronauts to the moon and back.

 Now, at long last, humanity is about to leave low Earth orbit (LEO) again.
 Only two dozen astronauts have achieved that feat so far, all of them white men.
-Soon the first female astronaut and the first astronaut of color will join the lauded lists of moonwalkers.
+Soon the first female astronaut and the first astronaut of color will join the lauded list of moonwalkers.
 It's all thanks to the Artemis program, NASA's plan to explore more of the lunar surface than ever before.

 By 2025, we could see astronauts walk in the lunar dust once more, and in much greater detail thanks to the upgrades from grainy black and white video footage that half a century of technological progress has brought.
 A whole new generation could see themselves as budding space travelers, inspired to dream big.

 But pulling off this next moonshot requires an entirely new launch system and a bit of practice first.

 Related: Every mission to the moon

-The uncrewed Artemis 1, will mark the debut of NASA's massive SLS rocket.
+The uncrewed Artemis 1, marked the debut of NASA's massive SLS rocket.

-The new megarocket will send the Orion capsule on a roughly four-week journey around the moon.
+The new megarocket sent the Orion capsule on a roughly four-week journey around the moon.
 If all goes according to plan, the Artemis 2 mission will follow in 2024, sending astronauts around the moon and back.

 Artemis 3 will put astronauts down on the moon, near the lunar south pole, with the aid of SpaceX's Starship vehicle.
 This landmark mission is targeted for 2025 or 2026.(opens in new tab)

-Two huge solid rocket boosters and a core stage filled with 733,000 gallons (2.8 million liters) of propellant will power Orion through Earth's atmosphere to orbit.
-The SLS upper stage, known as the Interim Cryogenic Propulsion Stage (ICPS), will then fire to send Orion toward the moon.
+On Nov.
+16, 2022, two huge solid rocket boosters and a core stage filled with 733,000 gallons (2.8 million liters) of propellant powered Orion through Earth's atmosphere to orbit.
+The SLS upper stage, known as the Interim Cryogenic Propulsion Stage (ICPS), then fired and sent Orion toward the moon.